NBISweden/workshop-reproducible-research/docs/rmarkdown.md

 ```
 ````

+!!! note "Quick recap"
+    In this section you learned how to include code chunks and how to use chunk options to control how the output (code, results and figures) is displayed.

 ### YAML header

 Last but not least, we have the YAML header.
 Here is where you configure general settings for the final output file, and a few other things.